tobiasGuta/RssTool2.0/README.md

 CHECK_INTERVAL = 125  # ⏱️ How often to check feeds (in seconds) – you can change this
 ```

+### NOTE:
+There are two versions of this bot:
+- rss.py          → Standard version.
+Sends feed updates to a single webhook.
+- rss_alerts.py   → Extended version.
+Lets you define a separate webhook to notify when the tool starts or runs.

+If you use rss_alerts.py, make sure to set the SUCCESS_WEBHOOK_URL inside the script.

 ## ✅ That's It.
 Once the token is set, you can: